-Learn star trails photography camera settings and photo editing, in this step-by-step, easy to understand tutorial, for all skill levels.
+Learn star trails photography camera settings, equipment, and shooting technique in this step-by-step, easy to understand tutorial, for all skill levels.

 Table of Contents

 Click on the section of your choice or scroll down & read the entire guide.

 - Focusing Your Lens for Star Trails Photography

 - Best F-Stop Settings for Star Trails Photography